 This is where it can become a bit scientific.
 "When we’re in the starved state - like a body builder when they’re competition ready - it is very hard for our bodies to gain muscle," says Sophie.
 "This is due to a metabolic state called ‘catabolism’.
 Here, you break down body tissue rather than building.
 When we start eating more, our body is able to use the food to build muscle again and that’s why you can lay down muscle when reverse dieting, because you’re out of the catabolic state."

-“To gain muscle mass during a reverse dieting period, it’s best to stick to a weight training programme that involves progressive overload, as well as a high protein diet (that is not too excessive in fats and carbs),” says Chloe.
-“Gaining a higher percentage of your calories from protein will prevent you from overeating.
-It will also provide your muscles with the energy that they need in order to recover and grow.”
+"To gain muscle mass during a reverse dieting period, it’s best to stick to a weight training programme that involves progressive overload, as well as a high protein diet (that is not too excessive in fats (opens in new tab) and carbs (opens in new tab))," says Chloe.
+"Gaining a higher percentage of your calories from protein will prevent you from overeating.
+It will also provide your muscles with the energy that they need in order to recover and grow."

 Some exercises have bigger benefits than others.
 "Compound exercises, such as deadlifts, squats, rows, and bench presses are the best to incorporate," says Chloe.
 "This is because they they will trigger muscle growth in all areas of your body."